itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 </div>

 ## Analysis and Discuss
-When calculating the area of structural change in EME, it is necessary to divide the structure into multiple cells, and the calculated mode is located at interface between adjacent units.
+When calculating the area of structural change in EME, it is necessary to divide the structure into multiple cells, and the calculated modes are located at interface between adjacent cells.
 The more cells divided, the more accurate the characterization of the structure.
-In the long tapered waveguide region, the number of cells divided is too small, and the calculated cross-sectional area varies greatly, resulting in a strong staircase effect.
+In the adiabatic tapered waveguide region, the number of cells divided is too small, and the calculated cross-section area varies greatly, resulting in a strong staircase effect.
 Therefore, before calculating EME, it is necessary to divide the structure into enough cells to ensure the accuracy of the results.

-It should be noted that when calculating the EME transmission of conical waveguides, we need to use the "sub_cell" method, which can reduce the non physical reflection caused by the step change of the unit cross-section.
+It should be noted that when calculating the EME transmission of taper waveguide, we need to use the "sub_cell" method, which can reduce the non physical reflection caused by the step change of the unit cross-section.
 Within the range of input and output straight waveguides, the cross-section of the waveguide remains unchanged, and the "none" method is used to calculate the transmission.

-We set "run_length_sweep" to True and conducted a length sweep of 50-250 um on the tapered silicon waveguide area.
+In order to meet the adiabatic condition, we set "run_length_sweep" to True and conducted a length sweep of 50-250 um in the tapered silicon waveguide area.
 The number of cells divided in the region where the silicon waveguide changes is 50.
 As shown in the following figure.
 When the sweeping length is greater than 100 um, the transmission coefficient S21 will fluctuate with the increase of length.
-When we increase the number of tapered silicon waveguides to 150, the transmission coefficient curve between the sweeping length of 50-250 um becomes smooth.
+When we increase the number of tapered silicon waveguide to 150, the transmission coefficient curve between the sweeping length of 50-250 um becomes smooth.
 Therefore, in addition to ensuring the number of modes in the unit cross-section, the EME simulation should also have sufficient number of cells.

 ![](S21.png)